-During the six months ended June 30, 2015, we issued an aggregate of 91,250 stock appreciation rights to our board of directors and certain employees under the Equity Plan.
+During the six months ended June 30, 2015, under the Equity Plan we issued an aggregate of 91,250 stock appreciation rights to non-employee members of our board of directors and certain employees.

 5. Earnings Per Share

 A reconciliation of the numerators and the denominators of our basic and diluted per-share computations follows: